iamtheasad/vs-code/README.md

 ```

 - **Search In Whole Project**
-  - Mark the text and press the following key or Simply type the text in input field
+  - Mark the text and press the following key `Ctrl+Shift+F` or Simply type the text in input field

 ```
 Ctrl+Shift+F